hadryphern/Chaotic-Dimensions/docs/OreSpawnDimensionsRebuild.md

-# OreSpawn Dimension Rebuild
+# OreSpawn Dimension Design Notes

-This document replaces the old "dimension regions inside one large world" prototype as the long-term direction for OreSpawn inside Chaotic Dimensions.

-## Current conclusion

-- The current in-world-region prototype is useful only as a throwaway test bed.
+This file is now a source-analysis and design-target document.

-- It is not faithful enough for `Utopia`, `Danger`, `Mining`, or `Crystal`.
+It is not a live implementation guide anymore.

-- The correct long-term solution is to move those dimensions into real subworlds.
-- `Village` and `Chaos` are postponed and do not need to block the first rebuild pass.
+## Current project status

+As of `2026-03-27`:

+- the old "dimension as world region" prototype is removed
+- the temporary `SubworldLibrary` attempt is removed
+- OreSpawn dimensions are currently disabled in runtime
+- this document should be used only to preserve source behavior and design goals until the next architecture is chosen

+## Scope that still matters

+The four core dimensions we still care about are:

+- `Utopia`
+- `Danger`
+- `Mining`
+- `Crystal`

+These two are postponed:

+- `Village`
+- `Chaos`

 ## Sources reviewed